vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 :::

-I've had hard _time_ on maintaining a single project across machines, so there is a lots of them (projects).
+I've had hard _time_ on maintaining a single project across machines, so there is a lot of them (projects).
 You may click on a project's name to see a detailed timing per file.

 _Due to WakaTime limitations, I have to split the periods._